bigbrett/wolfHSM-docs/src/chapter05-client-library.md

 ## API Return Codes

 All client API functions return a wolfHSM error code indicating success or the type of failure.
 Some failures are critical errors, while others may simply indicate an action is required from the caller (e.g. `WH_ERROR_NOTREADY` in the case of a non-blocking operation).
 Many client APIs also propagate a server error code (and in some cases an additional status) to the caller, allowing for the case where the underlying request transaction succeeded but the server was unable to perform the operation.
 Examples of this include requesting an NVM object from the server that doesn't exist, attempting to add an object when NVM is full, or trying to use a cryptographic algorithm that the server is not configured to support.

+Error codes are defined in `wolfhsm/wh_error.h`.
+Refer to the API documentation for more details.

 ## Split Transaction Processing